steaks/leo-query/docs/examples.md

 # Examples

-Here are some live examples to see leo-query.
+Here are live examples to see Leo Query in action.

 | Example                                                                                           | Description                        |
 |---------------------------------------------------------------------------------------------------|------------------------------------|